openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/step_compare.rst

 ================
 For most tests the Imperas ISS is used as the golden model, i.e. the predictor.
 The ISS is used in a step and compare mode in which the ISS and RTL execution are in lock-step.
 Step and compare is invaluable for debug because the ISS and RTL are executing the same instruction in a compare cycle.

-The table below contans the main signals used in stepping and comparing the RTL and ISS.
+The table below contains the main signals used in stepping and comparing the RTL and ISS.

 +--------------------------------+----------+------------------------------------------------------------+
 |  Name                          | Type     |    Meaning                                                 |